orbingol/NURBS-Python/docs/citing.rst

 Licenses
 ========

-* NURBS-Python source code is released under the terms of the **MIT License**.
-Please refer to the LICENSE_ file for details.
+* Source code is released under the terms of the `MIT License <https://github.com/orbingol/NURBS-Python/blob/master/LICENSE>`_.
+* Examples are released under the terms of the `MIT License <https://github.com/orbingol/NURBS-Python_Examples/blob/master/LICENSE>`_.
-* NURBS-Python documentation is released under the terms of `CC BY 4.0 <https://creativecommons.org/licenses/by/4.0/>`_.
+* Documentation is released under the terms of `CC BY 4.0 <https://creativecommons.org/licenses/by/4.0/>`_.

 .. |DOI| image:: https://zenodo.org/badge/DOI/10.5281/zenodo.815010.svg